klikli-dev/modonomicon/docs/getting-started/maven-dependencies.md

 ### Use Case 1: I want to use datagen and convenience features to generate a Modonomicon Book

-In this case you need a compileOnly dependency against the Modonomicon API jar to access the Modonomicon Datamodel and datagen helpers.
+In this case you need a compileOnly dependency against the Modonomicon jar to access the Modonomicon Datamodel and datagen helpers in the API namespace.
 Additionally a runtimeOnly dependency against the full Modonomicon jar is required to load Modonomicon in your dev environment.

 The `dependencies` section of your `build.gradle` should look like this: